Frequently Asked Questions

 Q:Who are your “typical” patients?

-A:We serve men and women who are typically age 30 and older who want to feel better and live a more vibrant life.
+A:We serve men who are typically age 30 and older who want to feel better and live a more vibrant life.
 Symptoms of hormone changes typically begin to appear in one’s 30s and beyond.

 Q:I do not live in Washington, D.C.
 Will you still accept me as a patient?